Saubhagya170025/short_URL_gen/README.md

 1. Node.js with Express for the backend.
 2. MongoDB with Mongoose for URL storage and management.
 3. Optional analytics tracking with integration capabilities.

+This project features the backend of the service that can be efficiently tested on POSTMAN.